 The film was based on a draft by Louis Pollock, who in the late forties left his job as director of United Artists’ publicity unit to become a screenwriter.
 This was probably one of his earliest drafts, originating sometime in the very early fifties.
 In the summer of 1951 it was announced that the UK wing of Metro-Goldwyn-Mayer was going to make the film in Austria.
 According to the blog Tickle Me, producer Irving Allen had obtained the rights to Pollock’s story, actor-director Anthony Bushnell was going to direct it in colour, and it would be starring horror icon Lon Chaney Jr. However, these plans were derailed, as a young Robert Aldrich, then still a rather unknown assistant director, claimed that he had written the screenplay for the movie and acted as associate producer without getting pay or credit.
 The film got stuck in litigation, and the matter wasn’t settled until 1955.
 Robert Aldrich would soon go on to fame as writer-director with such movies as Kiss Me Deadly (1955), The Dirty Dozen (1967) and The Longest Yard (1974).
 In his book Keep Watching the Skies, Bill Warren claims that this isn’t the same Robert Aldrich that wrote the original screenplay for The Gamma People, but I think this is one of those rare occasions when Warren is wrong.

 By the time filming started, Irving Allen had left MGM and formed Warwick Productions in Britain with a fellow named Albert R. Broccoli, who now took on the production.
-Lon Chaney was out of the picture, either because he was busy doing Indestructible Man (1956), or because he was deemed too washed up.
+Lon Chaney was out of the picture, either because he was busy doing Indestructible Man (1956, review), or because he was deemed too washed up.
 The new script was penned by producer John W. Gossage, a Decca Records publicity man trying to break it in the movie business, and seasoned writer-director John Gilling, who also took over directorial duties.

 For the lead, producer Gossage had initially intended Brian Donlevy, who had made such an impact in Hammer’s The Quatermass Xperiment (1955, review).
 However, the studio switched in the last minute for Paul Douglas, as he happened to be in Britain at the time they intended to shoot, as he was keeping his wife Jan Sterling company when she was filming 1984 for Columbia, who ended up co-producing The Gamma People.
 The two films were released as a double bill in the US in the end of 1956 – a rather odd pairing.
 There’s nothing particularly wrong with Douglas in The Gamma People, other than the fact the he by his appearance is such an unlikely leading man in a movie like this.
 He has a very good rapport with his British counterpart Leslie Phillips.
 At 31 this beloved comedic character actor seems to have been fully formed in his character as the dandy, suave, but whimsical ladies’ man, a character he often played to perfection in the Carry On comedies in the fifties and sixties.